My New Year’s resolutions after a health crisis renews my love affair with plants

 Collect kitchen scraps for making compost or vegetable broth.
 “Compost,” says New York Times garden columnist Leslie Land, “is the all-purpose answer to everything.”
 Vegetable trimmings, thrown in a pot of water, makes an excellent, nutrient-rich soup stock.

 Allow nature to soothe and rejuvenate by spending more time in the garden.
-In our hectic world it’s too easy to think of gardening as just another task on the to-do list.
+In our hectic world, it’s too easy to think of gardening as just another task on the to-do list.
 As corny as it may sound, take time to smell a rose or observe nature’s beauty in a tiny dewdrop.

 Embrace your own people-plant connection.
 Why are our spirits so uplifted by flowers?
 What compels us to behave like lemmings, massing along roads and hiking trails to immerse ourselves in nature?
 And what draws us so powerfully to savor scenic overlooks?
 (Highway engineers and national park planners acknowledge this urge).
 Our ties to the natural world of plants are subtle and often overlooked.

-Charles Lewis, author of the marvelous and pathmaking book Green Nature, Human Nature, describes the positive influences that nature can have on humanity.
+Charles Lewis, author of the marvelous book Green Nature, Human Nature, describes the positive influences that nature can have on humanity.
 It’s so much more than how plants provide us with food, clothing, and flowers…

 “When people who garden find new friendships with neighbors, when a walk in the woods brings relief from pent-up tension, or when a potted begonia restores vitality to a hospital patient, we can begin to sense the power of these connections.”